 Competition is now strong.
 People who are eager to start with an affiliate program will find that they need to hit the ground running and are able to do so with the vast amount of support and supplies that are available.
 Therefore, you need to stay ahead of the game by ensuring that your website is sleek, well set out and fast to load.
 Good quality content no longer works as it once did.

 It’s getting seriously hard to rank in Google organically these days.
 Some affiliate marketers and businesses alike feel like they will never be able to make it to the first page on Google.
-Good content and great SEO just can’t cut it for 2020.
+Good content and great SEO just can’t cut it.
 Believe me, I’ve been trying for years.
 It’s time for a new strategy.
 Check out podcasts.

 Founder of Gardening Mentor.